IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 The values of the R-bit, Router Advertisement message header and Options field depend on whether the connectivity should be shared only with PvD-aware hosts or not (see {{router}}).
-In particular, all options received within the upstream PvD option and included in the downstream RA SHOULD be included in the downstream PvD option.
+In particular, all options received within the upstream PvD Option and included in the downstream RA SHOULD be included in the downstream PvD Option.

 ### Usage of DNS Servers